 - Choose the Enter key to save all changes and exit the BIOS screen.
 Allow your system to restart for the BIOS settings to reset.

 You can also update BIOS to the latest version if resetting the BIOS to factory defaults won’t fix the problem.

 Go to Dell Support Page to download the latest Bios version of your Dell laptop model.
 Then follow the instructions provided by Dell to update Bios.

-If you don’t know how to do it, please check Dell Bios Updates Guide.
+If you don’t know how to do it, please check Dell Bios Update Guide.